-In this study, we analyze discharge-plume dynamics in four regions of the SCB (Figure 1).
-In a previous study based on SeaWiFS observations, Nezlin and DiGiacomo (2005) analyzed the statistical relationship between the amount of precipitated stormwater and the dynamic characteristics of plumes over the San Pedro Shelf, which is adjacent to a highly urbanized coastal watershed.
-They estimated that normalized water-leaving radiation at 555 nm (~green-yellow band; nLw555) of a level >1.3 mW cm-2 μ m-1 sr-1 appeared to be the best fit for distinguishing runoff plumes from ambient waters.
-The persistence of plumes was estimated by fitting the coefficients of the model of plume water dissipation (see Equation 1 in Methods) to achieve maximum correlation between the plume area and rainstorm.
-It remained unclear, however, the extent to which the observed relationships were applicable to other areas of the SCB.
-Comparing the quantitative relationship between rainstorm and plume size relative to different regions of the Southern California coast, we focus on the differences between the catchment areas (watersheds) where stormwater is precipitated, infiltrated, and discharged to the coastal ocean.
+In this study, we analyze discharge-plume dynamics in four regions of the SCB (Fig. 1).
+In a previous study based on SeaWiFS observations, Nezlin and DiGiacomo (2005) analyzed the statistical relationship between the amount of precipitated stormwater and the dynamic characteristics of plumes over the San Pedro Shelf, adjacent to a highly urbanized coastal watershed.
+They estimated that normalized water-leaving radiation at 555 nm (~green-yellow band) of a level >1.3 mW cm $^{-2}$ $\mu m^{-1}$ sr $^{-1}$ appeared to be the best fit for distinguishing the runoff plume from ambient waters.
+The persistence of plumes was estimated by fitting the coefficients of the model of plume water dissipation (see Eq.
+(1) in Methods) to achieve maximum correlation between the plume area and rainstorm.
+It remained unclear, however, to what extent the observed relationships were applicable to other areas of SCB.
+Comparing the quantitative relations between rainstorm and plume size off different regions of the southern California coast, we focus on the differences between the catchment areas (watersheds) where stormwater is precipitated, infiltrated and discharged to the coastal ocean.